JPC SYSTEMIC PATHOLOGY

 HISTORY: This cow exhibited anorexia and mental confusion followed by recumbency and nervous signs.
 The animal was sick for two days.

-HISTOPATHOLOGIC DESCRIPTION: Brainstem: There is a focally extensive, 7mm X 10 mm area of rarefaction, predominantly affecting the gray matter, characterized by loss of neuropil that is separated by abundant clear space and is infiltrated by large numbers of degenerate and nondegenerate neutrophils, fewer gitter cells, lymphocytes, and abundant cellular and karyorrhectic debris (necrosis).
-Within surrounding, less affected areas are numerous microabscesses composed of nodules of viable and degenerate neutrophils that occasionally have a central area of lytic necrosis.
-Adjacent to the area of rarefaction there is spongiosis and multiple cross-sections (spheroids) and longitudinal-sections of swollen axons within dilated myelin sheaths.
-Multifocally, vascular endothelial cells and vessel walls are expanded by neutrophils, fibrin, and cellular and karyorrhectic debris (necrotizing vasculitis).
-Multifocally, Virchow-Robin space and, to a lesser extent the leptomeninges, are expanded up to three times normal by lymphocytes, plasma cells, and macrophages with few neutrophils.
+HISTOPATHOLOGIC DESCRIPTION: Brainstem: There is a focally extensive, 7mm X 10 mm area of rarefaction, predominantly affecting the gray matter, characterized by loss of neuropil and abundant clear space (edema).
+This focus is infiltrated by abundant degenerate and nondegenerate neutrophils, fewer gitter cells, lymphocytes, and abundant cellular and karyorrhectic debris (necrosis).
+Within surrounding, less affected areas are numerous nodules of viable and degenerate neutrophils that occasionally are centered on a focus of lytic necrosis (microabscesses), spongiosis, and swollen axons within dilated myelin sheaths (spheroids).
+Multifocally, vascular endothelial cells are hypertrophied and vessel walls are transmurally expanded by neutrophils, fibrin, and cellular and karyorrhectic debris (necrotizing vasculitis).
+Multifocally, Virchow-Robin space and to a lesser extent the leptomeninges are expanded up to three times normal by lymphocytes, plasma cells, and macrophages with few neutrophils.